hyosung11/Launch-School/Courses/journal.md

 15:21 Working through "Nested Data Structures" assignment even as my eyes droop.

 15:45 Finished "Variable reference for nested collections" section.
 Going to get ready to play ping pong with Louis.
 Serve into his elbow.
 Spin.
 Brush the ball.

+18:26 After dinner and before movie night.
+Not going to get to code more tonight.